mvolkmann/blog/src/sample.md

 A full page refresh is not necessary.

 The htmx library is quite small ... less than 17K.
-This results in faster app startup due to downloading less.
+App metrics such as "First Contentful Paint" and "Time to Interactive" see improvements due to downloading less.
-It also results in faster interactions because time spent generating and parsing JSON is eliminated.
+Htmx apps also provide faster interactions because time spent generating and parsing JSON is eliminated.

 The fact that htmx endpoints generate HTML, means that htmx moves a large portion of web development